TheBatmanofButler/IsThisWater/README.md

 3. Run [`data_labelling/app.py`](data_labelling/app.py) with Python 3 to open the data labelling app at `localhost:5000`.
 The app will automatically load each image using an iterator in the backend.

 4. For each image, click either "No", "Yes", or "Ignore" to label the image.
+The image will be moved to the appropriate folder inside the [`static`](data_labelling/static) folder, and the next image will load.
 ![GIF of scroll/zoom](yes-no.gif)

-The image will be moved to the appropriate folder inside the [`static`](data_labelling/static) folder.
-To zoom in or out, use the corresponding buttons, and the base image (at zoom level 15) will be replaced by an image at the correct zoom level.
+5. To zoom in or out, use the corresponding buttons, and the base image (at zoom level 15) will be replaced by an image at the correct zoom level.
 ![GIF of scroll/zoom](zoom-in-out.gif)

-5. Close the app when all the images are labelled.
+6. Close the app when all the images are labelled.

 ## How to use the water detection app